brianhannigan/systems-engineer-field-guide/README.md

 ## Architecture & Workflow Diagrams

 This repository is organized around practical systems engineering workflows used in security-conscious enterprise and government environments.
-This repository combines operational runbooks, security-aware workflows, and infrastructure validation practices into a portfolio-grade systems engineering knowledge base.
+It combines operational runbooks, security-aware workflows, and infrastructure validation practices into a portfolio-grade systems engineering knowledge base.
 The diagrams below highlight the core operating model, change-control thinking, and infrastructure lifecycle represented throughout the guide.

 ### Infrastructure Architecture
 ![](assets/infrastructure_architecture.svg)